boozallen/jenkins-templating-engine/docs/concepts/library-development/multi-method-steps.md

 ## Groovy Command Chain

-Expressive DSLs[^2] can be created when coupling multi-method steps with Groovy's [Command Chain](http://docs.groovy-lang.org/docs/latest/html/documentation/core-domain-specific-languages.html#_command_chains) feature.
+Expressive DSLs can be created when coupling multi-method steps with Groovy's [Command Chain](http://docs.groovy-lang.org/docs/latest/html/documentation/core-domain-specific-languages.html#_command_chains) feature.

 !!! example "Using Command Chains With The Git Utility"
     Command Chains could be used to improve upon the previous example.